roytang/blog/content/post/2012/06/the-dc-new-52-review-part-3-everything-else.md

 _Animal Man_ -- see Swamp Thing.
 Art is pretty good, but still weird.

 _Frankenstein, Agent of SHADE_ -- interesting enough.
-Art is&#8230; unique.
+Art is...  unique.

 _I, Vampire_ -- surprisingly interesting, even if I'm already reading another Vampire series (American Vampire).
 Curious to see where it goes.